TACC-Cloud/summer-institute-2020-tapis/block1/tapis-systems.md

 tapis files list agave://{compute system id}/
 ```

-Conngratulations!
-You successfully registered your private systems, next part of the tutorial we will talk about registering applications with Tapis.
+Congratulations!
+You have successfully registered private systems, in the next part of the tutorial we will talk about registering applications with Tapis.

 [NEXT-> APPS](./apps.md)